coin723/FarmView_server/README.md

         ps ax | grep nodejs
         ps ax | grep phantomjs
-   If `nodejs dvserver.js` and `watch -n 900 phantomjs update.js` appear in the result respectively, nothing is going wrong on the server.
+   If `nodejs dvserver.js` and `watch -n 900 phantomjs update.js` appear in the results respectively, nothing is going wrong on the server.

 4. If something is missing, that is, one or more of the processes is not alive, type